daizoru/node-evolve/README.md

 node-evolve
 ===========

-Programmatically evolve source code
+A library for mutation Javascript functions - BETA

 ## Summary

-Evolve is a low-level library for evolving JavaScript source code.
+node-evolve is a library for mutating Javascript functions:

-You can use it to mutate parts of your application (sub-scripts) in order to solve "hard to solve" optimization problems.

-This library only provides helper functions for manipulating JS code.
-You have to take care yourself of any other high-level selection logic (mating algorithms, fitness function, Pareto frontier..)
+It works by mutating functions source code, like a programmer would do.
+The best part: if you attach it to a higher-level genetic algorithm library (there are osme on GitHub), you can do genetic programming.
+How cool is that?

+Outside military and partying purposes, you can use it to find better parameters, or even new algorithms, thanks to its complex mutation features.

+# WARNING

+  node-evolve is still in development, and won't solve all problems for you: no matter how powerful it might me, you still have to design your program cleverly and carefully.

+  Don't forget it is designed to introduce errors in your code!

 ## Installation